ION Factory OS

 Create Part Inventories

-Executing the above mutation with the first inputs creates a part inventory object for the serial part with part id 1.
+Executing the below mutation with the first inputs creates a part inventory object for the serial part with part id 1.
 Executing the mutation again with the second input creates an inventory object for the lot tracked part with of part id 2.
 No quantity was specified, so the inventory object will have a quantity of 0.
 Serial and lot number can also be autogenerated using the last set of inputs when creating a part inventory object.

 mutation CreatePartInventory($input: CreatePartInventoryInput!) {